-Our success depends, in part, on our ability to protect our intellectual property and to operate without infringing on the intellectual property rights of others in the process.
-There can be no guarantee that any of our intellectual property will be adequately safeguarded, or that it will not be challenged by third parties.
-We may be subject to patent infringement claims or other intellectual property infringement claims, including claims of trademark infringement in connection with our acquisition of previously-owned Internet domain names and claims of copyright infringement with respect to certain of our proprietary websites that would be costly to defend and could limit our ability to use certain critical technologies.
+Our success depends, in part, on our ability to operate without infringing on the intellectual property rights of others.
+There can be no guarantee that any of our intellectual property will not be challenged by third parties.
+We may be subject to patent infringement claims or other intellectual property infringement claims, including claims of trademark infringement in connection with our acquisition of previously-owned Internet domain names and claims of copyright infringement with respect to certain of our proprietary web sites that would be costly to defend and could limit our ability to use certain critical technologies.

 The expansion of our call advertising business increases the potential intellectual property infringement claims we may be subject to.
 Jingle Networks, which we recently acquired, is subject to patent infringement claims which were unsuccessful at trial but which may be appealed and no assurances can be given as to their ultimate outcome.
+While we have certain indemnification rights from the former stockholders of Jingle, no assurances can be given that such indemnification rights will be sufficient to satisfy any future defense costs, settlement amounts or an ultimate adverse judgment in such litigation.